Dive in to the detail with our support guides.

 If you paid several months' rent in advance under a contract signed before 1 May 2026, the landlord does not have to refund any of that.
 However, once your tenancy converts to a monthly periodic tenancy on 1 May 2026, the landlord cannot ask you to pay more than one month's rent in advance going forward.
 Any clause in your original contract requiring future advance payments of over one month's rent is now unenforceable.

-2. You've signed a tenancy but haven't moved in yet
+2. You've signed a contract but haven't moved in yet

 Joint tenancies

-From 1 May, individuals in a joint tenancy will gain the right to bring the tenancy to an end if they give the landlord two months' notice.
-The landlord will then have the option to negotiate with the remaining tenants.
+If you're in a joint tenancy, individual tenants will be able to end the tenancy by giving the landlord two months' notice.
+As this will end the tenancy for all tenants, the landlord will then have the option to negotiate with the remaining tenants.

 Rent in advance